Periodic table: Electron configuration table

-Periodic tables usually at least show the elements' symbols; many also provide supplementary information about the elements, either via colour-coding or as data in the cells.
-The above table shows the names and atomic numbers of the elements, and also their blocks, natural occurrences and standard atomic weights.
-For the short-lived elements without standard atomic weights, the mass number of the most stable known isotope is used instead.
-Other tables may include properties such as state of matter, melting and boiling points, densities, as well as provide different classifications of the elements.

 Variations

 Period 1

 Although the modern periodic table is standard today, the placement of the period 1 elements hydrogen and helium remains an open issue under discussion, and some variation can be found.
-Following electron configurations, hydrogen would be placed in group 1, and helium would be placed in group 2.
+Following their respective s1 and s2 electron configurations, hydrogen would be placed in group 1, and helium would be placed in group 2.
 The group 1 placement of hydrogen is common, but helium is almost always placed in group 18 with the other noble gases.
-The debate has to do with conflicting understandings of whether chemical or electronic properties should primarily decide periodic table placement, and conflicting views of how the evidence should be used.
+The debate has to do with conflicting understandings of the extent to which chemical or electronic properties should decide periodic table placement.

 Like the group 1 metals, hydrogen has one electron in its outermost shell and typically loses its only electron in chemical reactions.
-It has some metal-like chemical properties, being able to displace some metals from their salts.
-But hydrogen forms a diatomic nonmetallic gas at standard conditions, unlike the alkali metals which are reactive solid metals.
+Hydrogen has some metal-like chemical properties, being able to displace some metals from their salts.
+But it forms a diatomic nonmetallic gas at standard conditions, unlike the alkali metals which are reactive solid metals.
 This and hydrogen's formation of hydrides, in which it gains an electron, brings it close to the properties of the halogens which do the same (though it is rarer for hydrogen to form H− than H+).
 Moreover, the lightest two halogens (fluorine and chlorine) are gaseous like hydrogen at standard conditions.
-Some properties of hydrogen are not a good fit for either group: hydrogen is neither highly oxidising nor highly reducing and is not reactive with water.
+Some properties of hydrogen are not a good fit for either group: hydrogen is neither highly oxidizing nor highly reducing and is not reactive with water.
 Hydrogen thus has properties corresponding to both those of the alkali metals and the halogens, but matches neither group perfectly, and is thus difficult to place by its chemistry.
 Therefore, while the electronic placement of hydrogen in group 1 predominates, some rarer arrangements show either hydrogen in group 17, duplicate hydrogen in both groups 1 and 17, or float it separately from all groups.
-This last option has nonetheless been criticised by the chemist and philosopher of science Eric Scerri on the grounds that it appears to imply that hydrogen is above the periodic law altogether, unlike all the other elements.
+This last option has nonetheless been criticized by the chemist and philosopher of science Eric Scerri on the grounds that it appears to imply that hydrogen is above the periodic law altogether, unlike all the other elements.